 What the Future Holds for TFSAs

-TFSAs have been around since 2009 and by all accounts, roughly half of Canadians have opened one.
+TFSAs have been around since 2009 and by all accounts, most eligible Canadians have opened one.
 However not all these people are using their TFSA to their full potential, either due to confusion on the rules, lack of education, or quite simply a lack of income to put into them in the first place.

 Higher annual contribution limits

 When the TFSA was unveiled it had an initial annual contribution limit of $5000.
-The plan was for this limit to be increased in $500 increments every couple of years to account for inflation to a max of $10,000; in 2015, $10,000 was the limit, but unfortunately the Liberal government pared this back to $5,500 again which is where it now sits.
+The plan was for this limit to be increased in $500 increments every couple of years to account for inflation to a max of $10,000; in 2015, $10,000 was the limit, but unfortunately the Liberal government pared this back to $5,500 though this now sits at $6,500.

 Effects on the overall Canadian economy

 For the Canadian economy, the TFSA has a significant effect.
 All of a sudden large amounts of previously taxable money are sheltered, lowering the amount of income tax collected by the Federal government.
 Less tax collected means less money available for the things taxes pay for…highways, healthcare, education, and so on.
 Where will this money come from?

 With an aging population you have to consider the impact of less available tax dollars on government programs associated with the elderly.
 Because your CPP and OAS benefits are unaffected by TFSA income, you’ll be able to potentially enjoy more benefits.
 However this assumes these government programs will survive in their present-day form in the future.
 If there is a future financial crisis due to a lack of funding (courtesy of less income tax being collected) those benefits could be severely reduced.
 On the flip side, if seniors had more retirement income in the first place (courtesy of TFSAs) that would theoretically reduce their dependence on these same government programs.

 How to mitigate these issues